Find Grad Schools

 50% Racial-Ethnic Minorities*

 Concordia University, Chicago comes in at #20 on our list of the most popular colleges offering master's degrees in gerontology.
-The average in-state tuition for full-time undergraduates is $33,310 per year, while in-state graduate students, on average, pay $9,090 per year.
-The gerontology program at Concordia University, Chicago awarded 6 master's degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 6,400 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $33,944 per year, while in-state graduate students, on average, pay $9,399 per year.
+During the most recent year for which we have data, 6 people received their master's degree in gerontology from Concordia University, Chicago.
+Of these students, 88% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to gerontology that offer master’s degrees.